 Thus, it is not surprising that rejection and social ostracism are associated with a number of negative immediate, shorter-term, and longer-term outcomes.
-In the immediate aftermath of ostracism, excluded people experience strong negative feelings such as anxiety or anger, high physiological arousal, and a sense of threat to their feelings of meaning and fulfillment (Leary, 1990; Shore et al., 1998; Snapp and Leary, 2001; Williams and Zadro, 2001; Zadro et al., 2004).
-Although internalizing responses to exclusion experiences are common (Parkhurst and Asher, 1992; Ladd, 2006), some individuals instead interpersonally externalize these experiences in the form of lower prosocial behaviour (Baumeister et al., 2002) and increased aggression (Twenge et al., 2001; Leary et al., 2003).
+In the immediate aftermath of ostracism, excluded people experience strong negative feelings such as anxiety or anger, high physiological arousal, and a sense of threat to their feelings of meaning and fulfillment (Leary, 1990; Shore, Williams, & Grahe, 1998; Snapp & Leary, 2001; Williams & Zadro, 2001; Zadro, Williams, & Richardson, 2004).
+While internalizing responses to exclusion experiences are common (Ladd, 2006; Parkhurst & Asher, 1992), some individuals instead interpersonally externalize these experiences in the form of lower prosocial behavior (Baumeister, Twenge, & Ciarocco, 2002) and increased aggression (Leary, Kowalski, Smith, & Phillips, 2003; Twenge, Baumeister, Tice, & Stucke, 2001).